 Purpose

-The purpose of this Standard Operating Procedure (SOP) is to establish the minimum requirements for archiving procedures, file storage and file management in all data systems to ensure that all files created in accordance with GxP, business, legal, regulatory or other requirements are maintained and available in a timely manner.
+The purpose of this Standard Operating Procedure (SOP) is to establish the minimum requirements for archiving procedures, file storage and file management in all data systems to ensure that all files created in accordance with GxP, business, legal, regulatory, or other requirements are maintained and available in a timely manner.

 Scope

-This SOP is valid at <CompanyName> for all Organization.
-The respective training shall be given in accordance with <TrainingCode> <TrainingTitle>.
+This SOP is valid at {{ CompanyName }} for the whole Organization.
+The respective training shall be given in accordance with {{ TrainingCode }} {{ TrainingTitle }}.

 Responsibilities

-Responsible for the content of this SOP is <QualityOrganizationHead>.
+Responsible for the content of this SOP is {{ QualityOrganizationHead }}.